 - Discuss and write down details of the warranty with the shop foreman.
 (What will be covered under the warranty?
 When does it start?
 On first day of use?
 If warranty repairs are needed, who will pay for the cost of labour for the repair?)

-- Under Section 7(3) of the Farm Implement Act, all new repair parts used in a repair are deemed to be warranted to be free from defects as to material and workmanship for a period of 90 days from the date the repair part is first used by the purchaser in the first normal season of use.
+- Under Section 7(3) of the Farm Implement and Dealership Act, all new repair parts used in a repair are deemed to be warranted to be free from defects as to material and workmanship for a period of 90 days from the date the repair part is first used by the purchaser in the first normal season of use.

 - If work is being done in the winter months and the implement will not be used until spring, discuss this situation with the shop foreman and agree to the first day of use.
 Write that date down on the work order.